Internal Linking for SEO – Beginners Guide

 A brain with more synapses thinks faster, recalls information better, and is “smarter.”
 A website with better internal linking ranks higher, indexes faster, and holds authority longer.

 The choice is yours.
 But remember: Google is already using AI to judge your site.
-Shouldn’t you be using AI to build it?
+Use AI to build it.

 Frequently Asked Questions (FAQ)